rw3iss/nestjs-gen/readme.md

 This will generate all the respective class files within "./modules/example/".

-## To Note:
+## Things to Note:
-* Generated models will strip any trailing 's' in the given name argument, if one exists, unless you set the model class name explicitly with --model-name.
+* Generated model class names will strip any trailing 's' in the given name argument, if one exists, unless you set the model class name explicitly with `--model-name <name>`.
-* If you specify --repository or --crud, a model will automatically be generated.
+* If you specify `--repository` or `--crud`, a model will automatically be generated.
-* You can specify --auth and `@Guard(<auth-guard-class>)` decorators will be added to the CRUD interfaces.
+* You can specify `--auth` and `@Guard(<auth-guard-class>)` decorators will be added to the CRUD interfaces.
-Your custom auth guard class name and location can be defined with --auth-guard-class and --auth-guard-location.
+Your custom auth guard class name and location can be defined with `--auth-guard-class <class-name>` and `--auth-guard-location <dir>`.
+* The generated files will all have their imports and injected dependencies referenced correctly relative to each other, but you will still need to add these references to your main AppModule, or wherever you need to use them.
+In other words: this package doesn't edit existing files.

 ## All Options: